Trump Makes STUNNING 180 on Russia–Ukraine War & TORCHES the UN in EPIC Rant - SF639

 If you ain't got Rumble Premium, get Rumble Premium now.

-Click the link in the description, subscribe to it.
+Click the link in the description.

 It helps me directly when you subscribe.

-It makes my uh partners at Rumble happy when you do it, and it improves my experience of life as well as giving you an ad-free experience.
+And it improves my experience of life as well as giving you an ad-free experience.

 You also get Mug Club and all of Glenn Greenwald's stuff and Tim Paul's stuff.